Will-Change/Notes-App-NoSQL/README.md

 after this just create a collection called notes in using mongoDB and have a field with the name note start up your mongo community server.

-npm start, open http://localhost:3000/index1(whatever port probably 3000) and BOOM you have a website running with databases and everything!
+npm start, open http://localhost:3000/index1 (whatever port probably 3000) and BOOM you have a website running with databases and everything!

 tbh just create the framework and only download the useful files(app.js, package files, public files, routes files and views files)